Simultaneous upper and lower bounds of American-style option prices with hedging via neural networks: Introduction

-This paper is organised in the following order.
-In Section 2, we explain how we combine the LSMC algorithm with the dual formulation to design our method.
-Section 3 introduces our algorithms and a number of variations.
-Section 4 demonstrates numerical results in both low- and high-dimensional settings, followed by some concluding remarks.
+This paper is structured in the following order.
+Section 2 lays out the theoretical groundwork for combining the LSMC algorithm with the dual formulation.
+In Section 3, we introduce the numerical methods devised and then present various variants in Section 4.
+Section 5 is dedicated to demonstrating numerical results in both low- and high-dimensional settings, and then we conclude in Section 6.

-\section{Problem Formulation}
+\section{Problem formulation}